 Our Kickstarter campaign has received $74,000 from over 2,000 backers!
 TV Tropes 2.0 is coming.
 There is no stopping it now.
 We have 4 days left.
 At $75K we can also develop an API and at $100K the tropes web series will be produced.
 View the project here and discuss here.

 "This is that 'The Lonely Island' TV Tropes page."
 "Oh shit, TV Tropes?
 That's my joint!"
 "Mine too!
 But a lot of these busters don't know about it!"
 "Well, let's tell these motherfuckers!"

 A comedy troupe featuring former Saturday Night Live cast member Andy Samberg, and his long-time friends Jorma Taccone and Akiva Shaffer (who served as SNL writers).
 They are as well known for their humorous tongue-in-cheek songs as they are for the accompanying videos, which often air on SNL.
 They're quite prone to Memetic Mutation, as the famous "Jizz in my Pants" single from 2009 shows, being one of the top viewed YouTube videos.
-They've released two albums, Incredibad and Turtleneck and Chain.
+They've released three albums, Incredibad, Turtleneck and Chain and The Wack Album.

 Andy in "Jack Sparrow", in response to Michael Bolton's non-sequitur chorus.

 Akiva in response to the alien's request to have intercourse in Incredibad.

 Gag Penis: Shy Ronnie, of all people, claims he hung a "giant ass noose off his giant ass dick".

 Giving Up On Logic: The entire band winds up doing this in regards to Michael Bolton's performance on "Jack Sparrow".
 They eventually give up trying to get the song back on track and just sit back dumbfounded and watch Bolton go.